cloudflare/gokeyless/README.md

 Each option can optionally be overridden via environment variables or command-line arguments.
 Run `gokeyless -h` to see the full list of available options.

+## Running using Docker Image

+A docker image is published that contains a built binary file and startup instruction for the `gokeyless` process.
+An example of the usage of this docker file is in `docker-compose.example.yaml`

+This examples shows how you may provide the same configuration options through environment variables and provide a mount with a directory for private keys instead of through a `gokeyless.yaml` file.

 ## Testing

 Unit tests and benchmarks have been implemented for various parts of Go Keyless via `go test`.
 Most of the tests run out of the box, but some setup is necessary to run the HSM-related tests: